 Let players roll real dice.
 In fact, maybe force them to roll real dice instead of clicking things on a virtual character sheet or writing cool macros or ham-handedly typing in the formulae.
 If you can't trust them to roll fairly/report their dice accurately that's a whole other problem.
 While your at it, why not use an honest-to-goodness piece of paper character sheet instead of a digital one?

 If your VTT has something you wouldn't have at your real table, don't use it.
 What?
 Why wouldn't you take advantage of all the cool stuff the platform has to offer?
 Because it changes the experience and it can even be a distraction or counterproductive to the nature of a role-playing game.
-I like dynamic lighting as much as the next gamer -- except when it doesn't work, or the GM doesn't know how to work it and fiddles with it endlessly, or it doesn't let me see as far as I really wood.
+I like dynamic lighting as much as the next gamer -- except when it doesn't work, or the GM doesn't know how to work it and fiddles with it endlessly, or it doesn't let me see as far as I really would in "real life."
 Hell, it's not even like real light; you can see 30' out and then instead of tapering off there's a magic wall of inky blackness.
 How "realistic" is that?

-Of course all of this presumes you WANT your games to feel more like role-playing games played at a real, physical table with living, breathing human beings.
 If you like engaging in all the cool fiddly bits of Roll20, more power to you!
 I get it.
 It can be fun as hell.
 However, enforcing these simple measures of reality, especially during this time when we are steeped in virtual things, can be really cool and exciting!